nijikokun/the-zen-approach/README.md

 2. **Open-ended blocks** - It's a `for`, `if`, `else`, `do`, or `while` statement without an opening brace (`{`).
 3. **Operator openings** - The next line begins with a special character (`.`, `,`, `*`, `+`, `-`, `/`, `?`, `:`, `[`, `(`) or another operator (e.g. binary operators) that is found between two tokens in a single expression.

-The judge is not so strict, but there are many cases where you can faulter.
+The judge is not so strict, but there are many cases where you can falter.
 So let's explore them further.

 #### Open-ended Assignments